 Used to set the surface temperature and the current altimeter setting.
-Ref OAT is displayed and updates automatically as the reference altitude changes.
+Ref OAT is displayed and updates automatically as the Ref Alt - GPS changes.
 Once the cruise altitude has been reached the Ref OAT can be manually updated as necessary using the Surface Temp controls for Non Standard temperature changes.
-You can set the Surface Temp and ALT Setting by using the + or - buttons, touching on the desired slider and sliding it UP or DOWN with your finger, or touching the "Touch Zones" (see "Touch Zones" below) to manually input the temperature/altimeter setting.
+You can set the Surface Temp and ALT Setting by using the + or - buttons, touching on the desired slider and sliding it UP or DOWN with your finger, or touching the "Touch Zones" (red circles noted above, also see "Touch Zones" below) to manually input the temperature/altimeter setting (see below).
 A blue STD button for both Surface Temp and Surface Temp reset the respective controls to standard atmospheric conditions (15°C, 29.92 in HG or 1013 hPa).
 The In/hPa Switch allows you to set the ALT Setting using in of HG or hPa as the local altimeter dictates.

-2. Field Elevation Controls:
+9. Field Elevation Controls: